 The Policy Sheet is to be used as an information guide for members and for officers and committee members of the Local Branch.
 Customs and policies which have been found useful but which are not included in the By-Laws or which benefit from promulgation are listed according to the office or committee of reference.
 Additions by each office-holder are encouraged.

+PRESIDENTS:

+The duties of the President, Past-President and President-Elect are to prepare the annual reports and submission of requests for funds to the National ASM office in collaboration with the Treasurer and Secretary of the Branch.
+The President will preside over the two annual meetings, contact the ASM distinguished speaker for the annual branch meetings and propose potential improvements or policies that facilitate the operation of the Branch.

 TREASURER:

 The duties of the Treasurer are to collect membership dues and such other fees as shall be pertinent to the accomplishment of the business of the Branch, e.g. meeting registrations.
 It is the responsibility of the Treasurer to keep an accurate account of all receipts and expenditures and the report on the financial condition of the Branch at Branch meetings and on other occasions as appropriate.
-It is the responsibility of the Treasurer to send annual Dues Notices with the notice of the Spring Meeting.
-Dues for full members are $6.00, whereas dues for student members are $2.00 per calendar year.
+It is the responsibility of the Treasurer to track Branch membership from reports obtained from National ASM. .
+Dues for full members are $30.00, whereas dues for student members are $10.00 per calendar year.
 Sustaining members shall pay such dues or assessments in a predetermined and reasonable amount as may be voted upon at a regular meeting.
 The Treasurer is also responsible for receipt of any special funds which may be received from an interested member or institution.

 SECRETARY:

-The Secretary shall send out a newsletter to the Branch Membership twice a year, one prior to March 31 and the other prior to September 10.
-The secretary is also responsible for minutes

-of both Branch and Executive Committee meetings which will be kept as a record of Branch activities.
-In addition, the Secretary is responsible for submission of reports of Branch meetings to the Branch Affairs Office of the National Society and for correspondence concerning Branch activities as appropriate and requested by other Branch officers or committee chairpersons.
+The Secretary shall maintain the website (www.rockymountainbranchasm.com) with pertinent news, announcement of meetings and in conjunction with the Treasurer maintain the active Branch membership list online.
+The secretary is also responsible for minutes of both Branch and Executive Committee meetings which will be kept as a record of Branch activities.
+The nominating committee shall report its slate of candidates to the Secretary at least 60 days prior to the Spring meeting and the Secretary shall email the slate of proposed candidates to each Active and Emeritus member of the branch as an enclosure with the Spring registration materials.

+COMS COUNSELOR:

+The COMS counselor will represent the Branch at the Annual MICROBE Meeting of the COMS Committee and report back to the Branch at the Spring and/or Fall Meetings.

 EXECUTIVE COMMIITEE:

-The Executive Committee of the Branch is composed of the President, the President-Elect, the Secretary, the Treasurer, the immediate Past-President, the two Councilors of the Branch and the Chairman of the Science and Education committee of the Branch.
+The Executive Committee of the Branch is composed of the President, the President-Elect, the Secretary, the Treasurer, the immediate Past-President, the two Councilors of the Branch. .
 The President is normally the presiding officer of the Executive Committee.
 It is the Executive Committee's responsibility to conduct business on behalf of the Branch, e.g. arrange meetings, supervise elections, and to make recommendations to the Branch concerning matters of importance to it

-SCIENCE AND EDUCATION COrvtMIITEE:

-This committee is responsible for assuring that a panel (s) of judges is selected to determine the winners of the outstanding paper and poster awards at each Branch meeting.
-The committee is also responsible for assuring that judges are present at both local and state science fairs throughout territory encompassed by the Branch (currently Colorado and Wyoming).
-Requests for science fair judges normally emanate from the Board of Education and Training of the National ASM.

-AD HOC COrvtMIITEES:
+AD HOC COMMIITEES:

 The President, in consultation with the Executive Committee, appoints AD HOC committees as the needs of the Branch dictate, e.g. for planning special meetings.

 ELECTIONS:

 At the Spring meeting of the Branch, a Nominating Committee composed of the last three Past-Presidents shall submit a slate of candidates willing to serve as officers, if elected.
 In the event a Past-President is unable to serve on the Nominating Committee, his place shall be filled by a member of the Branch appointed by the present President.